sammysmallman/CoreOSC/README.md

 Initialization of an `OSCMessage` will `throw` if the format is incorrect or invalid characters are found in the given `String` address pattern.

 ### Bundles
 An `OSCBundle` is a container for messages, but also other bundles and allows for the invokation of multiple messages atomically as well scheduling them to be invoked at some point in the future.
-For further information regarding the temporal semantics of bundles and their associated `OSCTimeTag`'s, please see [OSC 1.0](http://opensoundcontrol.org/spec-1_0.html#timetags).
+For further information regarding the temporal semantics of bundles and their associated `OSCTimeTag`s, please see [OSC 1.0](http://opensoundcontrol.org/spec-1_0.html#timetags).
 ```swift
     let message1 = try!
 OSCMessage("/core/osc/1")
     let message2 = try!
 OSCMessage("/core/osc/2")